apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractable or interesting at all.
 The paper describes a way to implement ZO that's extremely efficient and scalable.

+For a description of the method, you can skip down to the "MeZO Math" section.
+But I want to talk first about why it's efficient.

-The core idea is that you don't have to actually *store* each perturbation to the model.
-If you write your kernels very carefully, all you have to store is the prng seed to generate a model perturbation, and the activations of ONLY your current layer.
+The core idea behind why it's efficient is that you don't have to actually *store* each perturbation to the model.
+If you write your kernels very carefully, all you have to store is the PRNG seed to generate a model perturbation, and the activations of ONLY your current layer.
 But you have to write your own kernels.

 Consider a single layer.
 Since ZO-optimization is perfectly-decomposable layerwise, we don't have to worry about anything else.
 We need space for the activations flowing into the layer.
 Depending on the layer we might need space to put the output, if we can't reuse the input buffer.
 We'll also need to store the model parameters.
 We'll also need the PRNG seed to generate perturbations to the model on the fly as we load the params.